apache/airflow-site/CONTRIBUTE.md

 ### Clone repositories

-It is necessary to configure 2 variables that point to directories with repositories and one that describe current Airflow version.
+It is necessary to configure 2 variables that point to directories with repositories and one that describes the current Airflow version.
 The next steps will assume that these variables are available.
 ```bash
 AIRFLOW_REPO=$HOME/airflow
 AIRFLOW_SITE_REPO=$HOME/airflow-site